mfroeling/QMRITools-website/pages/doc_demo.md

 > 	- Calculate a T2 star map from the echos
 > 	- Perform iDeal reconstruction with initial B0 and T2star

+### Fasciculation Detection

+> - Import and select the Data
+> - Find and select activations
+> - Analyze and Evaluate activations

 ### Simulate Dixon Data and fit testing

 > - Simulate the Dixon signal